cassarco/league-commonmark-wikilinks/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/cassarco/league-commonmark-wikilinks/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/cassarco/league-commonmark-wikilinks/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/cassarco/league-commonmark-wikilinks.svg?style=flat-square)](https://packagist.org/packages/cassarco/league-commonmark-wikilinks)

-An extension for league-commonmark that lets you use wikilinks in your markdown files.
+An extension for league-commonmark that lets you use Wikilinks in your markdown files.
 These will be converted to html as you have come to expect from other apps that support Wikilinks such as Wikipedia and Obsidian.

 ## Installation